opalj/java-bytecode-disassembler/README.md

 ### Usage

 To use the package simply right-click on a .class file in the tree-view and click on Opal-Disassemble.
 This should open a new tab with the disassembled view.
+In the settings you can select whether you want to open .class files with the disassembler by default.

 ## Authors